 The good news of Jesus brilliantly shines through darkness.
 By living the life we couldn’t live and dying the death we deserve to die, Jesus gives those struggling with inner trauma the gift of God’s love.

-So go ahead and invite them to your church on Christmas Eve.
-Your friends and family will say ‘no’ to 100% of the invitations that you don’t extend.
+So go ahead and invite someone to your church on Christmas Eve.
+Your friends will say ‘no’ to 100% of the invitations that you don’t extend.

 Your odds can only go up.